Coronavirus: 4,962 new cases and seven further deaths reported

 There were 56 seriously ill patients in intensive care units with Covid-19 on Saturday night.
 FIle photograph: Massimo Percossi/EPA

-The National Public Health Emergency Team also reported a further seven coronavirus-related deaths, taking the total number of fatalities to 2,259.

-The figures show the continuing growth of Covid-19 in the State as the Irish Nurses and Midwives Organisation (INMO) warned hospitals are now under “extreme” pressure.
+The Irish Nurses and Midwives Organisation (INMO) warned hospitals were now under “extreme” pressure.

 The union said its members were concerned by a “major increase in the number of patients presenting, along with high levels of staff out on Covid leave or for self-isolation”.